msteffan/fundamentals/05_chapter/02_lesson.md

 This is the first time we're seeing a `return` statement –it does exactly what it sounds like it does. `return` gives back the output of the function.

+###Naming Functions

+Functions names should describe as best as possible what the function does - rule of thumb is to keep the name short and simple.

+You may have noticed how we capitalize names in JavaScript using the **CamelCase** style.
+Remember that identifiers *(how we name things)* can't use spaces between them.

+To make it easier to read a name like `nameofmyfunction`, capitalize the first letter of each word (see the resemblance to a three-humped camel?)

+Examples of naming functions:

+**good**: `calculatePerimeter`
+**bad**:  `thisfunctioncalculatestheperimeterofarectangle` (no camelCase, too verbose) **bad**:  `my new function` (contains spaces)
+**bad**:  `myNewFunction` (doesn't explain what it does!)

 ## Calling JavaScript Functions

-Declaring a function does not execute it –we simply gave the function a name and specified how it should work given a set of parameters.
+Declaring a function does not execute the instructions we include in its body –we simply gave that function a name and specified how it should work given a set of parameters.

 To actually *evaluate* a function, we have to **call** that function as follows: